 Overcoming alcohol addiction requires strength, determination, and commitment.
 It is no easy feat.
 Once you give up drinking, do you notice that you are more drawn to sugar?
 Instead of a beer, do you fantasize about a freshly baked pie or warm brownie?
 While it is natural for many of us to crave sweets, the treats communicate to the same part of our brains that alcohol and drugs do, thus prompting addictive behavior.

-Dr. Nichole Avena’s recent study illustrates the affect sugar has on the brain.
+Dr. Nichole Avena’s recent study illustrates the effect sugar has on the brain.
 Sugars come in many forms.
 A few examples include glucose, maltose, sucrose, lactose, dextrose, and high fructose corn syrup.
-The varies forms of sugar is not limited to sweet treats.
+The various forms of sugar are not limited to sweet treats.
 Ketchup, yogurts, flavored waters, and granola bars all have it.
 So, how does it affect your brain?

 While eating a cupcake now and then is not harmful, it is important to approach sweets with caution.
 Someone recovering from alcoholism may use sugar as a coping mechanism.
 But too much sugar may lead to more damage.
 If you or a loved one suffers from alcohol addiction, allow our detox team at Turning Point to help.
 We will find healthy solutions and teach you how to enjoy a fulfilling life of sobriety.
 Contact our New Jersey alcohol rehab center today for more information!